uesleibros/wasabi/docs/ARCHITECTURE.md

     │                     │
     ▼                     ▼
  Append to           Move to start
- DecryptBuffer       of recvBuffer
+ DecryptBuffer       of RecvBuffer
 ```

 The `SECBUFFER_EXTRA` handling is critical.
 When the OS socket delivers
 multiple TLS records in a single `recv()` call, `DecryptMessage` only
 processes the first complete record and flags the remaining bytes as
 `SECBUFFER_EXTRA`.
 Wasabi moves these bytes to the beginning of
-`recvBuffer` and loops to decrypt again.
+`RecvBuffer` and loops to decrypt again.

 > [!NOTE]
 > If `DecryptMessage` returns `SEC_E_INCOMPLETE_MESSAGE`, the current
-> `recvBuffer` does not contain a complete TLS record.
+> `RecvBuffer` does not contain a complete TLS record.
 Wasabi exits the
 > decrypt loop and waits for more data to arrive on the next polling cycle.

 ## WebSocket Handshake